dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1701.md

 » Style: Determines whether the control acts like a drop-down list or a

 ComboBox.
-A drop-down list doesn’t allow the user to enter a new value.
+A drop-down list doesn't allow the user to enter a new value.

 » Value: The text of the item selected by the user and displayed in the

 ComboBox.

-If your list of items isn’t in a worksheet, you can add items to a ComboBox control
+If your list of items isn't in a worksheet, you can add items to a ComboBox control

 by using the AddItem method.
 More information on this method is in Chapter 18.